 Over time, other branches of medicine have realized the value of this approach to patient care.
 It is now part of mainstream medicine, and although it has been redefined, the original elements remain the same.

 Today, the practice is about knowing the patient beyond their immediate health care issues.
-It is the job of the caregivers to know not just what their patients are suffering from, but their social environment, their family and friends and their employment so that they can formulate comprehensive care plans that address all their needs.
+It is the caregivers’ job to know what their patients are suffering from.
+Still, their social environment, their family and friends, and their employment so that they can formulate comprehensive care plans that address all their needs.

-They must strive to build trusting relationships and be genuine, remaining compassionate and empathetic at all times.
-The objective is to treat the patient with respect and dignity and put them at the center of all decisions that are made regarding their care.
+They must strive to build trusting relationships and be genuine, compassionate, and empathetic.
+The objective is to treat the patient with respect and dignity and put them at the center of all decisions regarding their care.

-- Care provided to each patient is collaborative and coordinated and it is accessible.
+- Care provided to each patient is collaborative, coordinated, and accessible.
 In other words, it is provided in the right place at the right time.

 - All care is aligned toward physical and emotional well-being.

-- Caregivers must respect the patient’s values and cultural traditions as well as their socioeconomic conditions.
+- Caregivers must respect the patient’s values, cultural traditions, and socioeconomic conditions.

 - Their family should be part of the care team and be involved in making decisions.
 Their physical presence in the care setting is encouraged and should be facilitated as much as possible.

-- Information is shared in time, allowing the patient and his or her family to ask questions and confer so that they can make informed decisions.
+- Information is shared in time, allowing patients and their families to ask questions and confer to make informed decisions.

 Why is patient-centered care important?

-According to one article about how the Affordable Care Act has affected healthcare in the last decade, the act emphasized the delivery of higher quality patient care as a way to improve healthcare delivery, lower costs and treat patients more effectively.
+According to one article about how the Affordable Care Act has affected healthcare in the last decade, the act emphasized delivering higher quality patient care to improve healthcare delivery, lower costs, and treat patients more effectively.

 Even before Obamacare was passed in Congress, PCC was a well-recognized practice.
 Its benefits include: